New

 Transportation fee

-Another auction specific fee, if a dealer buys a car in Salem, PA, and their dealership is in Baltimore, MD, they need to pay to get the vehicle back to their storefront.
-As an estimate we can say this $200 per car, but obviously this amount can and will change depending on the number of vehicles being shipped, their size, and the distance travelled.
+When a dealer buys a used car in a different region, they need to pay a transporter to get the vehicle back to their storefront.
+This amount varies widely, and will change depending on the number of vehicles being shipped and the distance traveled.

 Let’s walk through an example of how you can calculate an estimate as to how much a dealer paid for a used car.
-We’ll use this 2017 Toyota Camry LE listed for $15,995 to start.
+We’ll use a 2022 Toyota Camry LE listed for $15,995 to start.
 Get ready, you’re about to have a much better understanding of how much dealer pay for used cars.

 The first thing you’ll want to do is locate the Kelley Blue Book trade-in value.
-Simply go to KBB.com, enter the vehicle information, and identify the low-end number they show.
+Simply go to KBB, enter the vehicle information, and identify the low-end number they show.

 We’re up to $13,791.90 in cost for the dealer.